FrancoisCarouge/Tree/README.md

 int main(int, char **)
 {
-  // Declare a "greeting" variable as a tree of strings alias type. fcarouge::tree_string greeting;
+  // Declare a "greeting" variable as a tree of aliased standard strings. fcarouge::tree_string greeting;

-  // Push at the front of the tree a root element with string value "Hello". greeting.push_front("Hello");
+  // Push at the front of the tree a root element with string value "Hello". const auto root = greeting.emplace(greeting.begin(), "Hello");

-  // Push in an element with value "," as a child of the beginning, root node. greeting.push(greeting.begin(), ",");
+  // Push in an element with value "," as a child of the sole node. greeting.push(root, ",");

-  // Push in another element with value "d!" and keep its iterator "it". const auto it = greeting.push(greeting.begin(), "!");
+  // Push in another element with value "!" and keep its iterator "bang". const auto bang = greeting.push(root, "!");

-  // Insert a left sibling of iterator "it", child of the root, with value "rl". greeting.emplace(it, "World");
+  // Insert a left sibling of iterator "bang" with value "World". greeting.emplace(bang, "World");

   // Print out the contents of the container. std::cout << greeting << std::endl;